vegito2002/gitbook-summary-generator/README.md

 seperator2
 ...
 ```
 in the `regex.md` file in this line-alternating style.
+Each of the rule pair will be applied sequentially, so you have to organize your logic if you have more than one rules.
-If this file is not supplied, the default rule is applied, which is equivalant to having this file:
+If this file is not supplied, the default rule is applied, which is virtually equivalant to having this `regex.md` file:
 ```
 (?<=[^A-Z&&\S])(?=[A-Z])